Africa has the highest teen pregnancy rates in the world.

 - Losing your freedom – taking care of a baby tie you down.

 - Developing depression because of an unwanted pregnancy

 - Facing poverty – because you drop out of school and never finish your studies

-- Health risk for teen mom – includes high blood pressure, anemia.
+- Health risk for teen mom – includes high blood pressure, anaemia.

-- Health risk for baby – includes per-mature birth, damage from substance abusing mom
+- Health risk for baby – includes pre-mature birth, damage from substance-abusing mom.

-- Babies has higher risk of being abused and neglected
+- Babies have a higher risk of being abused and neglected.

 * Dr Sibongiseni Dhlomo, head of health in KwaZulu-Natal, said teen pregnancy accounted for up to 10% of births in South Africa, but 45% of maternal deaths during childbirth were of teenagers.